The Fantastic Four: First Steps: Post-labor strikes and cast announcement

 Also in February 2024, Sneider reported that Bardem was the studio's top choice for Galactus; they had begun meeting with actors for Silver Surfer; and Doctor Doom would be cast during filming.
 Eric Pearson, who had a reputation for "taking projects over the finish line" for Marvel Studios, had been "quietly hired" to polish the script.
 In April, Julia Garner was cast as Shalla-Bal / Silver Surfer.
-In the comics, Shalla-Bal is the love interest of Norrin Radd and she becomes the Silver Surfer herself in the 1999–2000 Earth-X limited series by Jim Krueger and John Paul Leon.
+In the comics, Shalla-Bal is not the Silver Surfer, but rather the love interest—and occasionally an adversary—of Norrin Radd.
+However, an alternate version of her becomes the second Silver Surfer alongside Radd as "twin heralds" of Galactus in the 1999–2000 Earth-X limited series by Jim Krueger and John Paul Leon.
 Justin Kroll of Deadline Hollywood reported that no actors held an offer or were in talks for Galactus at that time.
 WandaVision writer Peter Cameron had contributed to the script by the following month.
-Several actors joined the cast in May, including Paul Walter Hauser who was cast as Harvey Elder / Mole Man reportedly for a sequence at the beginning of the film.
+Several actors joined the cast in May, including Paul Walter Hauser in the role of Harvey Elder / Mole Man, reportedly for a sequence at the beginning of the film.
 Hauser worked with Shakman on It's Always Sunny in Philadelphia and met with him to discuss joining The Fantastic Four.
 He was initially reluctant due to the poor reception of the previous Fantastic Four films, but was won over by the script, cast, and crew.
 John Malkovich was cast as Ivan Kragoff / Red Ghost, after declining offers for previous Marvel films because he felt the proposed pay was not equal to the work involved.
 He chose to accept a role in this film to work with Shakman again after the film Cut Bank (2014).
 Ralph Ineson was cast as Galactus, after appearing as a Ravager pilot in the MCU film Guardians of the Galaxy (2014); Sneider posited that Marvel chose Ineson for his voice acting proficiency, not wanting for another A-list actor after failing to pull Bardem due to the scheduling difficulties.
 Natasha Lyonne also joined the cast, after voicing the original MCU character Byrdie the Duck in the third season of the Marvel Studios animated series What If...?
 (2024).